BitcoinDesign/Guide/guide/contribute/content-guidelines.md

 #### Show, don’t tell

-When it's possible, try to provide an example or a visual instead of highly-technical explanation.
+When it's possible, try to provide an example or a visual instead of highly-technical or text-heavy explanation.
 Feel free to reference other software using screenshots.

 #### Use the right medium